-INFRASTRUCTURE WATER Public Sewer ON-SITE WASTEWATER (SEPTIC) TRANSPORTATION THE PROPOSED ROADS WILL BE LOCATED IN A 50' RIGHT OF WAY WITH ROADSIDE SWALES.
+INFRASTRUCTURE WATER Public Sewer On-Site Wastewater (Septic) TRANSPORTATION THE PROPOSED ROADS WILL BE LOCATED IN A 50' RIGHT OF WAY WITH ROADSIDE SWALES.
 THE PRIMARY ACCESS IS LITTLE ACORN TRAIL.
 IT IS THE APPLICANT'S RESPONSIBILITY TO EXTEND LITTLE ACORN TRAIL TO MAKE THE CONNECTION TO THE SUBJECT PROPERTY.
 THE UDO ALSO REQUIRES ROAD CONSTRUCTION TO THE PROPERTY LINE THAT ABUTS THE EXISTING PORTION OF BAXTER'S LANE.
 THE APPLICANTS WILL INSTALL PAVED WALKING TRAILS AND WILL MAKE CONNECTIONS TO EXISTING SIDEWALKS.
 STORMWATER/DRAINAGE ROADSIDE AND LOT LINE SWALES WILL BE INSTALLED THAT WILL CONNECT TO A STORMWATER POND.
 TWO MAJOR DRAINAGEWAYS (OUTLETS) ARE LOCATED WITHIN AND/OR ADJOINING THE PROPOSED BOUNDARIES OF THE DEVELOPMENT.
 THE BAXTER LANE DITCH IS LOCATED ON THE NORTHERN PORTION OF THE PROPERTY AND THE BAXTER ESTATES OUTLETS ARE LOCATED IN AND ALONG THE SOUTHERN BOUNDARY.
 SINCE THE 2016 APPROVAL OF THE PRELIMINARY PLAT/USE PERMIT, SEVERAL NEW SUBDIVISIONS INSTALLED UPSTREAM DRAINAGE IMPROVEMENTS THAT FLOW THROUGH THIS PROPERTY TO SHINGLE LANDING CREEK.
 NUMEROUS STORM EVENTS AND MAINTENANCE DEFICIENCIES HAVE RESULTED IN DRAINAGE IMPEDIMENTS IN THE OUTLET THAT MAY REDUCE THE STORMWATER FLOWS TO SHINGLE LANDING CREEK.
-ELEMENTARY STUDENTS GENERATED: 7 SCHOOLS MIDDLE SCHOOL STUDENTS GENERATED: 2 HIGH SCHOOL STUDENTS GENERATED: 4 COMPATIBILITY THE USE IS COMPATIBLE WITH THE 2006 LAND USE PLAN AND THE 2014 RECREATION AND PARK AREA DEDICATION navment-in-lieu will be required it the County preters not to accept
+SCHOOLS ELEMENTARY STUDENTS GENERATED: 7 MIDDLE SCHOOL STUDENTS GENERATED: 2 HIGH SCHOOL STUDENTS GENERATED: 4 COMPATIBILITY THE USE IS COMPATIBLE WITH THE 2006 LAND USE PLAN AND THE 2014 MOYOCK SMALL AREA PLAN.
+RECREATION AND PARK AREA DEDICATION The applicants offered an easement for access to Shingle Landing Creek as well as construction of a camping platform along the creek.
+A payment-in-lieu will be required if the County prefers not to accept the easement.

-ADEQUATE PUBLIC FACILITIES - SCHOOLS 1
+ADEQUATE PUBLIC FACILITIES - SCHOOLS

-School 2019- 2020 2021- 2022 2 Committed Proposed Capacity Changes
+School 2019- 2020 2021- 2022 Committed Proposed Capacity Changes

-School Actual Capacity 2 Actual Capacity 3 Capacity 3 Capacity 3 Number of Students
+Oction Actual Capacity Actual Capacity Capacity Number of Students

-Moyock Elementary 109% 98% 122% No capacity changes in
+Moyock Elementary 109% No capacity changes in

-Shawboro 87% the requested
+Shawboro 87% 98% 122% the requested

-Elementary 77% amendment
+Elementary 77% 30 /0 122 /0 amendment

 Central Elementary amendment

 Griggs Elementary

 Jarvisburg 70% 74% 99%

 Elementary

 Knotts Island 36% 38% 38%

-Elementary 36% 30%
+Elementary 30% 30%

-83% 83% 95% No capacity changes in the requested amendment 85% 85% 103% No capacity changes in the requested amendment
+Moyock Middle Currituck Middle 83% 83% 95% No capacity changes in the requested amendment

+Currituck High No capacity changes in

+JP Knapp Early 85% 85% 103% the requested

+College amendment

-1Does not include minor subdivisions, exempt subdivisions, and subdivisions approved prior to the adoption of the adequate public facilities ordinance (October 1994)
+&lt;sup>1Does not include minor subdivisions, exempt subdivisions, and subdivisions approved prior to the adoption of the adequate public facilities ordinance (October 1994)